-4. K. is a young woman from Honduras.
+5. K. is a young woman from Honduras.
 USCIS retains initial jurisdiction over her application for asylum because she was designated as an unaccompanied immigrant child when she entered the United States, even though she is in removal proceedings.
 Her next Master Calendar Hearing is on January 27, 2021.
 K. speaks Spanish and lives in Chicago, Illinois.
 (18-0128269)

-Gang members assaulted and threatened K. in Honduras.
-Some of the threats from the gang members were sexual in nature.
-K.'s brother also resisted gang recruitment, leading to increased threats to K.'s brother, K., and their family members.
-Separately, K.'s mother was in an abusive relationship in Honduras, and her partner emotionally abused K. Fearing for her life, K. fled to the United States and was designated as an unaccompanied immigrant child.
+Ever since K. was a little girl, her mother and family members subjected her to involuntary servitude, and physical and sexual violence.
+Gang members also assaulted and threatened K. Gang members also targeted K.'s brother and when he resisted their recruitment efforts, the gang increased its threats against K.'s brother, K., and their family members.
+Fearing for her life, K. fled to the United States and was designated as an unaccompanied immigrant child.
 NIJC timely filed her application for asylum with USCIS in April 2019.
-Her affidavit and supporting documents will be one week prior to her asylum office interview.
-NIJC staff are currently working with K. to prepare supporting documentation for her case.
+All affidavits and supporting materials to K.'s case will be due one week prior to her interview at the asylum office, which has not yet been scheduled.
 The timing of this interview is uncertain.
 Please review the asylum office scheduling update at http://immigrantjustice.org/policy/blog for more information.

-5. K. and L. are siblings from El Salvador.
+6. K. and L. are siblings from El Salvador.
 USCIS retains initial jurisdiction over their applications for asylum because they was designated as unaccompanied immigrant children when they entered the United States, even though they may be placed in removal proceedings.
 K. and L. speak Spanish and live in Central Indiana.
 (17-0119846) (17-0119852)